Concluding the Enquiry: SA Legislation: Notice to reflect all matters to which an enquiry relates

 If you did not enquire into the amendment you must say so in your closure notice and you must give effect to the amendment.

-If you enquired into the amendment and concluded it was incorrect your closure notice must give conclusions and make amendments that cover the taxpayer’s amendment as well as the rest of the return.
+If you enquired into the amendment and concluded it was incorrect your closure notice must include conclusions about the amendment as well as your conclusions about the original self assessment.